PxTools/pxtools.github.io/docs/PxWebApi/documentation/user-guide.md

 The `tables` endpoint can take the following optional arguments to filter and select a specific slice of the resulting list of tables:

-- `lang` an laguage parameter specifing which language the result should be in.
+- `lang` an language parameter specifying which language the result should be in.
 - `query` an query string that can filter out tables.
 - `pastDays` filters out tables in the result so only tables updated since the number of `pastDays`.
-- `includeDiscontined` if discontined tables should be included or not in the result.
+- `includeDiscontinued` if discontinued tables should be included or not in the result.
 - `pageSize` All tables might not be included in the response depending on how many tables there is in the result and the `pageSize` sets how many tables are returned in the response.
 The default value might be changed by the organization.
-- `pageNumber`  The `pageNumber` specifies which page sould be in the response.
+- `pageNumber`  The `pageNumber` specifies which page should be in the response.
   The default is the first page.

 ### Examples

 #### Search for "pizza" in all tables

-Add the `query` parameter to the url like
+Add the `query` parameter to the URL like

 > <https://data.ssb.no/api/pxwebapi/v2/tables?lang=en&query=pizza>